All Products

 Container Service for Kubernetes:Python application monitoring

-You can monitor the performance of Python applications that are deployed in an Alibaba Cloud Container Service for Kubernetes (ACK) cluster.
-These applications include web applications built with frameworks such as Django, Flask, and FastAPI, and artificial intelligence (AI) or large language model (LLM) applications developed with LlamaIndex or Langchain.
-To use Application Real-Time Monitoring Service (ARMS), install the ack-onepilot component and modify the Dockerfile.
-ARMS provides application performance monitoring features, including application topology, tracing analysis, API call analysis, anomaly detection, and detailed tracing of large model interactions.
+Use Application Real-Time Monitoring Service (ARMS) to monitor Python applications deployed in an Alibaba Cloud Container Service for Kubernetes (ACK) cluster.
+Supported frameworks include Django, Flask, FastAPI, LlamaIndex, and Langchain.
+ARMS provides application topology, tracing analysis, API call analysis, anomaly detection, and detailed tracing of large language model (LLM) interactions.

 Prerequisites

 3. In the Logs and Monitoring section, find ack-onepilot and click Install.
-In the dialog box that appears, configure the parameters as needed.
-We recommend using the default values.
-Then, click OK.
+In the dialog box that appears, use the default values and click OK.

-After installing ack-onepilot, you can upgrade, configure, or uninstall it on the Add-ons page.
+After installation, you can upgrade, configure, or uninstall ack-onepilot from the Add-ons page.

 Step 2: Authorize ARMS to access resources